Table of content

-We humans love getting ready for Halloween, although our dog companions don’t really understand the hype, except that the loud doorbell noises may scare them or trigger aggression or the large number of people coming to the door may get them confused!
+Halloween is coming, and it’s going to be a good time!
+Especially, if the good vibes are to be shared with your pets!
+Therefore, this time around we will be more focused on your pet dogs and the ways you can celebrate with them on this jolly day.
+We, humans, love getting ready for Halloween, although our dog companions don’t understand the hype, except that the loud doorbell noises may scare them or trigger aggression or a large number of people coming to the door may get them confused!
 Soon to realize – they are part of this, too!

 To get your dog used to the idea, the best thing to do is to start by picking a costume your pet likes!
-Think of a costume that will not impede his range of motion, especially if your dog is averse to bulky costumes.
+Think of a dress that will not impede his range of motion, especially if your dog is reluctant to bulky costumes.

-Be patient.
-It may take a while before the dog starts liking the costume and allowing it on.
+It may take a while before the dog starts a meager the costume and allowing it on.
 Do not fight your dog if they don’t want to keep it on.
 There is no chance you will win this argument.
 So leave it and continue with patience, instead!

 Also, try to leave some calming music on in your house to avoid scaring your dog of loud and weird doorbell sounds!